 Buddhist Monastic Robes

-The garb of Buddhist monks varies widely, from the simple saffron robes of Thailand to the elaborate robes and headdresses of Tibetan lamas.
+The garb of Buddhist monks varies from the simple saffron robes of Thailand to the elaborate robes and headdresses of Tibetan lamas.

 The clothing worn by Buddhist monks and priests varies greatly, from the simple saffron robes of the monks of Thailand and Sri Lanka to the highly elaborate robes and headdresses of the Tibetan lamas.
 But they all share a similar origin and basic idea, making them recognizable as Buddhist monastic robes.